Yamaha SY85

 The Yamaha SY85 is a digital music workstation introduced in 1992.
 Unlike other Yamaha synthesizers of the time (SY77 and the SY99) the SY85 does not use FM synthesis.
 Instead, its sounds are based on samples, which can be layered and modified to create new sounds.

 User interface

-The workstation features a 61-note velocity-sensitive keyboard with aftertouch, a double density 3.5" floppy drive, a two line, 40 character LCD display, and a nine-track MIDI sequencer.
+The workstation features a 61-note velocity-sensitive keyboard with aftertouch, a double density 3.5" floppy drive, a two line, 40 character LCD, and a nine-track MIDI sequencer.
 It is a multitimbral synthesizer with 30-note polyphony and full MIDI capabilities.
 In addition to pitch and modulation wheels, the SY85 features eight continuous sliders that can be used to adjust various settings in real time.
 These sliders also function as faders when using the built-in sequencer.
 The SY85 features two independent effects units, which can be run in series or in parallel, each in turn providing either a single effect or two effects in parallel or cascade mode.